symkat/Daemon-Control/README.md

 to control has its own daemonizing code.
 It is important to note that the PID file should be set to whatever PID file is used by the daemon.

+In no-fork mode, <Cfork(0)>, the program is run in the foreground.
+By default quiet is still turned off, so status updates will be shown on the screen such as that the daemon started.
+A shortcut to turn status off and go into foreground mode is `foreground` being set to 1, or `DC_FOREGROUND` being set as an environment variable.
+Additionally, calling `foreground` instead of `start` will override the forking mode at run-time.

+    $daemon->fork( 0 );

     $daemon->fork( 1 );

     $daemon->fork( 2 ); # Default